 - At the end of each semester, your students will complete an online evaluation of your course and teaching.
 You will have access to in depth results of these evaluations once grades have been submitted for the semester.

-- Dr. James Groccia, Director of the Biggio Center, provides insight about these student evaluations in Understanding and Using Student Evaluations to Improve Your Teaching.
+- Dr. James Groccia, Former Director of the Biggio Center, provides insight about these student evaluations in Understanding and Using Student Evaluations to Improve Your Teaching.

 - The Office of Institutional Research and Assessment provides useful information about university-wide assessments.